ddterm/gnome-shell-extension-ddterm/docs/Install.md

     SigLevel = Never
     Server = https://ddterm.github.io/aur

-## Install from GNOME Shell extension package
+## Install from GNOME Shell extension bundle

-You can also install the extension from a `.zip` package.
+You can also install the extension from a `.zip` bundle.

 > [!CAUTION]
-> If you download and install the package from GitHub, or build it from source,
+> If you download and install the bundle from GitHub, or build it from source,
 > the extension won't be updated automatically when a new version is released.
 > In particular, `metadata.json` won't contain the `version` key, so it will be
 > ignored by GNOME Shell's automatic extension updater.

-### 1. Obtain the package
+### 1. Obtain the bundle

-You can either download an already-built package, or build it from the source code yourself.
+You can either download an already-built bundle, or build it from the source code yourself.

-#### 1.a) Prebuilt package
+#### 1.a) Prebuilt bundle

 You can download a released version from the [Releases] page.
 You need the file `ddterm@amezin.github.com.shell-extension.zip`.

 [Releases]: https://github.com/ddterm/gnome-shell-extension-ddterm/releases

-Also, the CI system builds a package for every commit.
-Latest package for the `master` branch is published here:
+Also, the CI system builds a bundle for every commit.
+Latest bundle for the `master` branch is published here:

 <https://ddterm.github.io/gnome-shell-extension-ddterm/ddterm@amezin.github.com.shell-extension.zip>